See How Others Have Found New Purpose in Life

 ©Francee Strain, May 2017

-Francee now writes; she has one book ready to be published.
+Francee now writes.
+See her book info on Books.
+She has a website, Come unto Me Ministries.
 She also speaks at conferences and teaches piano lessons.
 She is often sidelined for days to weeks or even months by multiple health issues, including severe migraines.